muhammadn/muhammadn.github.io/_posts/2016-03-16-polyglot-programming-and-benefits.md

 GoLang is the language that i enjoy writing most because i came from a C language background and i loved performance and that Golang had concurrency as a first-class citizen.

-I had been dabbling with Haskell for a while but while i liked a language that is pure functional the lazy loading (have you even ran out of memory?) and having no-side effects is what i loved most but i couldn't apply it in production and it remains as a more hobby language for me.
+I had been dabbling with Haskell for a while but while i liked a language that is pure functional the lazy loading (have you even ran out of memory?) and having no-side effects is what i loved most but i couldn't apply it in production and it remains as a more hobby language for me and Haskell is good when you are learning functional language.

-After 15 years as a systems engineer with not much software development knowledge but now, it makes me more flexible in taking development roles and at the same time, enhance the infrastructure with network engineering on most parts like clustering and failover.
+After 15 years as a systems and network engineer (yes, network as well) with not much software development knowledge but now, it makes me more flexible in taking development roles and make it possible to architecture the infrastructure at the lowest level.

-Sometimes you have to be more pragmatic by allowing a whole lot of options when developing software.

-Using and understanding one computer language throughout your life is not going to benefit you or anyone around you and you will be sticked to the narrow path not knowing that you can write the same code in the language you can only work on with less time and even lines of code!
+Sometimes you have to be more pragmatic in allowing yourself to take different approches  when developing software, knowing that you can write the same code in the language you can only work on with less time and even lines of code to achieve the same result.